Travel between Italy and Switzerland: the must-knows

 Several main routes between Italy and Switzerland run through the Gotthard tunnel that connects the Ticino and the Lake Lucerne area.
 This tunnel is one of the main connections between northern and southern Switzerland.

 For safety reasons, a limited amount of vehicles is allowed in the tunnel.
 So there can be long waiting times of up to 4 hours before you can enter the tunnel.
-It can be especially busy on Swiss national holidays, in weekends, and in summer peak periods.
+It can be especially busy on Swiss national holidays, during weekends, and in summer peak periods.

 Car routes Milan-Switzerland via Chiavenna